zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 Concrete ML models are multi-layer, fully-connected, networks with customizable activation functions and have a number of neurons in each layer.
 This approach is similar to what is available in scikit-learn when using the `MLPClassifier`/`MLPRegressor` classes.
 The built-in models train easily with a single call to `.fit()`, which will automatically quantize weights and activations.
 These models use Quantization Aware Training, allowing good performance for low precision (down to 2-3 bits) weights and activations.

 While `NeuralNetClassifier` and `NeuralNetClassifier` provide scikit-learn-like models, their architecture is somewhat restricted to make training easy and robust.
 If you need more advanced models, you can convert custom neural networks as described in the [FHE-friendly models documentation](../deep-learning/fhe_friendly_models.md).
+Test docs changes.

 {% hint style="warning" %}
 Good quantization parameter values are critical to make models [respect FHE constraints](../getting-started/concepts.md#model-accuracy-considerations-under-fhe-constraints).
 Weights and activations should be quantized to low precision (e.g., 2-4 bits).
 The sparsity of the network can be tuned [as described below](neural-networks.md#overflow-errors) to avoid accumulator overflow.